changla-pass

 Things to Do at Changla Pass

-Chang la pass isn’t just another pitstop—it’s an experience in itself.
+Chang la pass is more than just a travel stop, it is an experience in itself.
 Sitting pretty at 17,586 ft, this high-altitude gem between Leh and Pangong Lake has a lot more to offer than just snow and selfies.
 Here’s how to make the most of your time at Changla:

 • Snap a Photo at Changla Top